 - sexual activity.

-If one does, then the person may face prostitution charges.
+If they do, then they face prostitution charges.

 While legitimate escort companies are legal in the U.S., some agencies use escorts that provide clients with illegal sex acts.
 As a result, escort companies are sometimes subject to sting operations by law enforcement and police officers.